 In FY15, DoD Sexual Assault Prevention and Response Office (SAPRO) launched the IPP to identify installation and community risk factors for sexual assault and to develop associated actions leadership can take to mitigate sexual violence.
-In FY16, researchers performed from Department the an environmental scan of sexual assault prevention initiatives at five military installations and one joint base.
-The environmental scan included interviews with leadership and community installation stakeholders to capture the state of prevention at each location.
+In FY16, researchers performed from Department the environmental scan sexual assault prevention initiatives at five military installations and one joint base. environmental scan included interviews with leadership and community installation stakeholders to capture the state of prevention at each location.